pay-theory/pay-theory-docs/API/RECURRING.md

 **`mute_all_emails`: Boolean**
 If set to `true`, no emails will be sent to the payor for this recurring payment.
 Default is `false`.
+For more information on how to query our data set to send your own emails, please refer to our [Recurring Quick Start](overview/recurring#optional--manage-recurring-emails).

 **`payment_count`: Int**
 The number of payments to be made.
 If not provided, the recurring payment will continue until cancelled.